briantanabe/project-log/projects/Sour Candy.md

 **Research on Gelatin:**
 Gelatin is commercially produced by first soaked pig skin in acid to release collagen [(Fine Cooking)](https://www.finecooking.com/article/the-science-of-gelatin).
 The collagen is then heated to 160-180º F, at which point it melts into gelatin.
 Gelatin is a long, hydroscopic protein that does not readily form bonds with itself.
 While it does loosen at higher temperatures and form a sticky network, it will not form bonds and coagulate (unlike an egg). [(Science of Cooking)](https://www.scienceofcooking.com/meat/slow_cooking1.htm#:~:text=160%C2%B0F%2F70%C2%B0,to%20gelatin%20at%20160%2F70.)

-**Research on Pectin:**
+**Research on Pectin:** *Note: Fine cooking has amazing food chemistry primers* Pectin is a long chain of polysaccharides (a carbohydrate), used to hold cells together (like

 **Hypothesis:**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzgxOTY2MjQsMTc4MDQxMzQ4NiwxNT
+eyJoaXN0b3J5IjpbLTE4NjE0NTg5NDQsLTE1MzgxOTY2MjQsMT
-czNTI4ODIwLDcxNTUyNTQyOCw3Njk5MDQzNjAsLTE0ODQwNDk2
+c4MDQxMzQ4NiwxNTczNTI4ODIwLDcxNTUyNTQyOCw3Njk5MDQz
-NTZdfQ==
+NjAsLTE0ODQwNDk2NTZdfQ==
 -->